Why hasn’t anyone been arrested in connection to the disappearance of Quinton Simon? - NewsBreak

 SAVANNAH, Ga.
 (WSAV) — It has now been more than two weeks since Quinton Simon was last seen.
 The 20-month-old toddler is the center of a massive search effort that now focuses on a Chatham County landfill.

-Only the WSAV Investigative Unit has the photo of the toddler’s mom out drinking at a beach bar as the first day of the landfill search wrapped up.What concerns residents most in UNO Quality of Life survey?
+Only the WSAV Investigative Unit has the photo of the toddler’s mom out drinking at a beach bar as the first day of the landfill search wrapped up.Quinton Simon’s family seen at Tybee Island bar shortly after landfill search wrapped up

 Why isn’t Leilani Simon, the only suspect in this case, in jail?